Community Mental Health and Shared Care Savings

 When Isolation Becomes a Second Diagnosis

 Living with a chronic illness can make the world feel small.
 Between appointments, unpredictable fatigue, and managing insurance or medical bills alone, isolation often becomes a second diagnosis.
 Across the United States, patients are rewriting that story — replacing solitude with shared systems of care that pool time, knowledge, and even money to make chronic life more livable.
+These grassroots systems are increasingly recognized as essential to community mental health, especially for people navigating long-term illness without consistent institutional support.

 This is community wealth — not measured in dollars, but in the strength that multiplies when people refuse to go it alone.